If you're betting on the First Round Leader market for this event then check out our new combined FRL form/event stats here!

-Over on the PGA Tour, Steve Bamford previews the Shriners Hospitals Open - you can read his preview for that event here.
+Over on the PGA Tour, Steve Bamford previews the Shriners Hospitals Open - you can read his thoughts on that event here.

 Course Overview.
-After 3 years at the nearby Montgomerie Maxx for the 2013-15 events, last year's event shifted a little way up the coast to a new layout for the European Tour at the Regnum Carya Golf & Spa Resort and we stay at the same location for a second year running this week.
+After 3 years at the nearby Montgomerie Maxx for the 2013-15 events, the 2016 renewal shifted a little way up the coast to a new layout for the European Tour at the Regnum Carya Golf & Spa Resort and we stay at the same location for a third year running this week.
 The par 71, which measures a modest 7,159 yards, is a lopsided 34-37 where the back 9 measures over 500 yards longer than the front.
-Save for the 505 yard 10th, the par 4s are generally of scoreable length where a decent drive will result in a wedge into the large, undulating Bermuda TifEagle greens and birdies will most likely be the order of the day here this week once again.
+Save for the 505 yard 10th, the par-4s are generally of scoreable length where a decent drive will result in a wedge into the large, undulating Bermuda TifEagle greens and birdies will most likely be the order of the day here this week once again.
 With the 10th hole safely navigated, players are presented with the short par-4 11th and a couple of reachable par-5s before they reach the closing holes on a course where birdies are there to be made.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.

 Tournament Trends & Key Factors.
-Analysing the final stats of the top 5 last year gives us a little more insight into the requirements for this test:
+Analysing the final stats of the top 3 finishers here for the past 2 years gives us a little more insight into the requirements for this test:

-The Regnum Carya is a resort course first and foremost and despite some thick-looking rough, those players who drifted from the straight and narrow tended to find it was relatively straightforward to play their ball unless they were blocked out by trees.
-The greens were firm and fast, however very smooth and true which meant that a lot of mid-range putts were being converted for birdie - in that respect it's logical that putting performance will have been the critical element.
+The Regnum Carya is a resort course first and foremost and despite some thick-looking rough, those players who drift from the straight and narrow tend to find it relatively straightforward to play their ball unless they're blocked out by trees.
+The greens are typically firm and fast, however very smooth and true which means that a lot of mid-range putts can be converted for birdie.

 My selections are as follows: